 There was a significant increase in the number of written questions since the introduction of an Official Opposition.
 During the 2011-16 Mandate, on average, 65 daily written questions were tabled in the Business

 Office.
 In the first 9 weeks of the 2016-17 mandate, it received 4900 questions, which equates to an average of 108 written questions per day.
 Therefore, the two opposition parties were using written questions as a means of getting information on what Ministers were doing and also to hold them to account for their decisions and actions.
-There is no Official Opposition in the current mandate (2017-22).
+There was no official opposition in place during the 2017-22 mandate.
+During the Covid-19 crisis, the number of questions MLAs were allowed to ask was reduced because of the pressure Ministers and Departments were under at that time.

 Priority Written Questions